MicrosoftDocs/well-architected/well-architected/service-guides/azure-application-gateway.md

 - [You should enable WAF for Application Gateway](https://ms.portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F564feb30-bf6a-4854-b4bb-0d2d2d1e6c66).
 Deploy WAF in front of public-facing web applications to add another inspection layer for incoming traffic.
 WAF provides centralized protection for your web applications.
 It helps prevent common exploits and vulnerabilities, such as SQL injections, cross-site scripting, and local and remote file executions.
 You can also use custom rules to restrict access to your web applications based on countries or regions, IP address ranges, and other HTTP or HTTPS parameters.

 - [WAF should use the specified mode for Application Gateway](https://ms.portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F12430be1-6cc8-4527-a9a8-e3d38f250096).
 Ensure that all WAF policies for Application Gateway use *Detection* or *Prevention* mode.
 - [You should enable Azure DDoS Protection](https://ms.portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Fa7aca53f-2ed4-4466-a25e-0b45ade68efd).
-Enable DDoS protection for all virtual networks that have a subnet that contains Application Gateway with a public IP.
+Enable DDoS Protection for all virtual networks that have a subnet that contains Application Gateway with a public IP.

 For comprehensive governance, review the [Azure Policy built-in definitions](/azure/app-service/policy-reference) and other policies that might affect networking.